-The College offers courses leading to the Master of Science with a major in counselor education.
-Two concentrations are offered within this major: school counseling and community agency counseling.
-A student seeking fifth-year Alabama Class A Teacher Certification must select the concentration in school counseling.
+The College also offers courses leading to the Master of Science (MS) with a major in counselor education.
+Two concentrations are offered within the counselor education major: community agency counseling and school counseling, including the traditional certification and non-certification admission options.
+A student seeking fifth-year Alabama Class A teacher certification must select the concentration in school counseling (traditional certification admission option).
 The concentration in community agency counseling does not lead to teacher certification.

 The College offers the Alternative Fifth-Year Teacher Certification Program for students who completed bachelor's degrees from regionally accredited institutions in a field other than teacher education or for initial certification in a second teaching field.
-Completion of the Alternative Fifth-Year Program leads to the M.S.Ed. and recommendation for fifthyear Alabama Class A Teacher Certification.
-Eligible teaching fields and admission requirements for the Alternative Fifth-Year Program can be found beginning on page 166.
+Completion of the alternative fifth-year program leads to the MS.Ed. and recommendation for fifth-year Alabama Class A teacher certification.
+Eligible teaching fields and admission requirements for the alternative fifth-year program can be found in the Alternative Fifth-Year Teacher Certification section of this Bulletin.